Essay

 Can do it, Can’t do it

 As students of the way, if we are serious about awakening to our true nature, or Buddha nature, we need to believe that from the beginning we are Buddhas and the realisation of our true nature is our birth right.
-The following is a koan called ‘Nan-chuan’s Stone Buddha’, and it is case 3 from the Iron Flute collection of
+The following is a koan called ‘Nan-chuan’s Stone Buddha’, and

 Read More